tjd1234/cmpt120fall2022/lectures/lecture14/lecture14notes.md

 orange is a nice color
 ```

-You can also use for-loops in a way that combines the above two styles:
+You can combine the above two styles:

 ```python
 colors = ['red', 'green', 'yellow', 'orange']